 Should you build a patio or deck in your yard?
 How do you know which one is right for you, your lifestyle and your outdoor living space?
 And how can you really tell the difference between the two, anyway?

-Answer: For starters, let's define them.
-Patio is a Spanish word, which means a courtyard of a house or building.
-A courtyard is traditionally an open space surrounded by walls or buildings or is an area of ground adjacent to a building.
+For starters, let's define them.
+Patio is a Spanish word, which means it is a courtyard of a house or building.
+A courtyard is traditionally an open space surrounded by walls or other structures or is an area of ground adjacent to a building.

 A patio differs from a courtyard in that it doesn't have to be surrounded by walls.
 It's similar to a courtyard in that it's an open space that can be situated directly on the ground.

 Patios can be attached to a house or detached.
 They are often designed and oriented with the landscape in mind.
 Patios are versatile: they can take on any shape and be built with a variety of materials, including concrete, pavers, stone, tile, brick, pebbles, rock, or pea gravel.
 Most patios are set on a concrete slab or a sand and pebble base.
 Since patios are built at or around ground level, they don't require safety railings.